Inverurie railway station: History

-The first station, then called Inverury Station, was opened on 20 September 1854 on the Great North of Scotland Railway main line which ran between Aberdeen Waterloo and Keith stations.
+The first station, then called Inverury, was opened on 20 September 1854 on the Great North of Scotland Railway main line which ran between Aberdeen Waterloo and Keith stations.
 It was situated 805 m south of the present station.
 In 1856 it became the junction station for the new Inverury and Old Meldrum Junction Railway branch line to Oldmeldrum.
-Renamed Inverurie Station in 1866, it was replaced in 1902 with a new building with three platforms at the present location close to the Inverurie Locomotive Works which was then being built.
+Renamed Inverurie in 1866, it was replaced in 1902 with a new building with three platforms at the present location close to the Inverurie Locomotive Works which was then being built.
 The station ceased to be a junction station in 1931 when the branch line was closed to passengers although freight traffic continued until 1966.

 The station, Category B listed, is single storied and has a cupola with windvane.

 Inverury and Old Meldrum Junction Railway

-The branch line to Oldmeldrum was opened by the Inverury and Old Meldrum Junction Railway company in 1856 and ran via Lethenty to Old Meldrum station (as it was then called). was opened in 1866 and the company was absorbed into the Great North of Scotland Railway also in that year.
+The branch line to Oldmeldrum was opened by the Inverury and Old Meldrum Junction Railway company in 1856 and ran via Lethenty to Old Meldrum station (as it was then called).
 A proposed extension to the Banff, Macduff and Turriff Junction Railway was considered but this was never built.
-The line was closed for passengers in 1931 and for freight in 1966.
+The line was closed for passengers in 1931.